devjoe1991/yourora-native/docs/progress-tab-strategy.md

 ## 🎯 **Strategic Overview**

 ### **Why Replace Video Tab?**
-The current Video tab doesn't align with YourOra's core value proposition of streak-based fitness tracking and social accountability.
+The current Video tab doesn't align with Miha's core value proposition of streak-based fitness tracking and social accountability.
 Replacing it with a comprehensive "Your Ora" tab (personalized progress section) will:

 - **Strengthen core functionality** - Focus on what users actually need
 - **Increase user engagement** - Progress tracking is more motivating than video consumption